 Engaged spiritual practice

 Genuine spiritual practice is a full-time enterprise.
 The innumerable changing circumstances of each day provide endless opportunities for applying enlightened action.
-From the yoga mat to the meditation cushion to all Nine Spheres of our life.
+From the yoga mat to the meditation cushion to all Nine Petals of our life.
 Walking.
 Standing.
 Sitting.
 Lying down.
 We're always practicing.